Richard S. Arnold

 Richard Sheppard Arnold (March 26, 1936 – September 23, 2004) was a United States district judge of the United States District Court for the Eastern District of Arkansas and the United States District Court for the Western District of Arkansas and then a United States Circuit Judge of the United States Court of Appeals for the Eighth Circuit.

 Education and career

 Born on March 26, 1936, in Texarkana, Texas, Arnold received a Bachelor of Arts degree in 1957 from Yale University and a Bachelor of Laws in 1960 from Harvard Law School.
+At Yale, he was a member of the Calliopean Society.
 He served as a law clerk for Justice William J. Brennan Jr. of the Supreme Court of the United States from 1960 to 1961.
 He entered private practice in Washington, D.C. from 1961 to 1964.
 He continued private practice in Texarkana, Arkansas from 1964 to 1973.
 He was a delegate to the seventh Arkansas constitutional convention from 1969 to 1970.
 He was legislative secretary for Governor of Arkansas Dale Bumpers from 1973 to 1974.
 He was legislative assistant to United States Senator Dale Bumpers from 1975 to 1978.